 Barbecue wood and smoke panel

-One of the more popular panels at Barbecue Summer Camp is the one on barbecue wood and smoke.
-Texas is known for having four basic woods for smoking: oak, hickory, pecan, and mesquite.
-Panelists included John Brotherton, Russell Roegels, Bryan Bracewell, Dr. Nick Nickelson, and Homer Robertson.
+The Barbecue Wood and Smoke Panel was moderated by Dr. Nick Nickelson.
+Dr. Nick not only moderated, but gave insight into the science of smoke and the the importance of using properly dried wood.
+Panelists included John Brotherton, Russell Roegels, Bryan Bracewell, and Homer Robertson.
 Each panelist gave their thoughts about their favorite woods to use in smoking meats with most of them using post oak because of its availability in the part of the state they are cooking in.
+The

 Rubs and marinades